 Certain of the Company's repurchase agreements and reverse repurchase agreements are carried at fair value as a result of the Company's fair value option election.
 The Company elected the fair value option for those repurchase agreements and reverse repurchase agreements that do not settle overnight or have an open settlement date.
 The Company has elected the fair value option for these instruments to more accurately reflect market and economic events in its earnings and to mitigate a potential imbalance in earnings caused by using different measurement attributes (i.e. fair value versus carrying value) for certain assets and liabilities.
-At June 30, 2015, the fair value of the reverse repurchase agreements for which the fair value option was elected was \$104.3 million.
+At June 30, 2016, the Company did not have any reverse repurchase agreements and repurchase agreements that elected the fair value option.

 The Company receives collateral in connection with securities borrowed and reverse repurchase agreement transactions and customer margin loans.
 Under many agreements, the Company is permitted to sell or re-pledge the securities received (e.g., use the securities to enter into securities lending transactions, or deliver to counterparties to cover short positions).
-At June 30, 2015, the fair value of securities received as collateral under securities borrowed transactions and reverse repurchase agreements was \$272.9 million and \$365.1 million, respectively, of which the Company has sold and re-pledged approximately \$43.1 million under securities loaned transactions and \$365.7 million under repurchase agreements.
+At June 30, 2016, the fair value of securities received as collateral under securities borrowed transactions and reverse repurchase agreements was \$211.1 million and \$232.4 million, respectively, of which the Company has sold and re-pledged approximately \$26.2 million under securities loaned transactions and \$232.4 million under repurchase agreements.

 The Company pledges certain of its securities owned for securities lending and repurchase agreements and to collateralize bank call loan transactions.
-The carrying value of pledged securities owned that can be sold or re-pledged by the counterparty was \$704.2 million, as presented on the face of the consolidated statement of financial condition at June 30, 2015.
-The carrying value of securities owned by the Company that have been loaned or pledged to counterparties where those counterparties do not have the right to sell or re-pledge the collateral was \$197.9 million at June 30, 2015.
+The carrying value of pledged securities owned that can be sold or re-pledged by the counterparty was \$657.5 million, as presented on the face of the consolidated statement of financial condition at June 30, 2016.
+The carrying value of securities owned by the Company that have been loaned or pledged to counterparties where those counterparties do not have the right to sell or re-pledge the collateral was \$173.0 million at June 30, 2016.